 The shift from PR to MR follows from one structural change: the primary gatekeeper between a brand and its audience moved from humans to machines.

 In the PR era, a journalist or editor decided whether a brand's story reached the public.
 A successful PR campaign meant convincing that human to write the story.
-The audience then discovered the brand through the publication.
+The audience discovered the brand through the publication.

 In the MR era, an AI engine decides whether a brand appears in the answer when a buyer asks a question.
 The journalist still matters as a source creator, but the AI engine is the new gatekeeper that determines whether that source reaches the buyer.
 A successful MR campaign means engineering signals that make the AI select and cite the brand.